pylls/circpad-sim/README.md

 - consider writing some tests for the simulator

 ### Usage considerations
-It's an embarrasingly parallel problem to sim many traces, so the simulator only simulates one trace per run.
+It's an embarrassingly parallel problem to sim many traces, so the simulator only simulates one trace per run.
 For parallelism, run the simulator many times.
 Likely workflow will be dominated by evaluation, including deep learning traning.